Culinary Arts Degree Highlights

 Accreditation

-This program is offered in-person on our campuses in Muskegon and Port Huron.
+The culinary arts degree is offered in-person on our campuses in Muskegon and Port Huron.
 In Michigan, our students come from Ann Arbor, Auburn Hills, Cadillac, Dearborn, Detroit, Flint, Grand Rapids, Jackson, Lansing, Kalamazoo, Muskegon, Owosso, Traverse City, and many other locations.
 Beyond Michigan, our online graduates hail from Ohio, Indiana, Illinois, and other states.

 On Campus Available